Skip to content

 • If the script is stuck on a "Loading..." screen, go back to the Radio Preparation Page and make sure you have configured your radio properly for ExpressLRS use.

-• there should be a C in the top right corner of the Lua Script indicating TX Module and Receiver is Connected.
+• there should be a C in the top right corner of the Lua Script indicating TX Module and Receiver are Connected.

 5. Scroll down and select Wifi Connectivity and press Enter.